 You might be looking for approval on an FHA loan in an area where the median sales price exceeds the FHA loan limit floor.
 That sounds problematic, right?

 Actually, there are 70 counties where this becomes an issue.
-These are known as “high-cost areas”, and the FHA’s maximum loan limit is equal to 150% of the usual national conforming limit.
-That means these counties have a limit of $765,600, which is an increase of nearly $40,000 over 2019.
+These are known as “high-cost areas”, and the 2024 FHA maximum loan limit is equal to 150% of the usual national conforming limit.
+That means these counties have a limit of $765,600, which is an increase of nearly $40,000.

 You would also suspect, based on rudimentary knowledge alone, there must be areas of the country where loan limits are handled differently than the rest.
 And you would be right.